 by Leon Pantenburg

-Widespread flooding in the aftermath of hurricanes and storms has left thousands of Gulf coast residents residents without water.
+Widespread flooding in the aftermath of hurricanes and storms leaves residents residents without water.

-But what happens in a long term situation, such as after Hurricane Katrina, where people were stranded by for long periods of time?
+What happens in a long term situation, such as after Hurricane Katrina, where people were stranded by high water for long periods of time?
 In those situations, staying hydrated in the heat becomes incredibly important.

 In some areas, drinking water can be found in vines.
 Another way to gather drinking water during a flood might be to set up transpiration bags, a method typically considered a desert survival technique.